DavidAppleyard.com

 An epitaph is a few words written in memory of someone who has died, usually on their tombstone.

-expedient + expeditious (1) If it is expedient to do something it is advantageous, efficient and convenient, but not necessarily morally acceptable.
+expedient + expeditious (1) If it is expedient to do something it is advantageous, efficient and

 (2) An expedient is a means to an end without moral considerations.